Atlik/AAU-b2-13/README.txt

-This is a project made by informatic and BaIT students at Aalborg University when at second semester.
+This is a project made by 2. semester informatic and BaIT students at Aalborg University.
-The project concerns around creating a website for the company WorldKitchen.
+The project concerns the crafting of a website for the company WorldKitchen.